-Establishing the DAF to satisfy commercial cases will also result in a more equitable allocation of taxes between residential and commercial property owners.
+Establishing the DAF to satisfy commercial cases also results in a more equitable allocation of taxes between residential and commercial property owners.
 Currently, all property owners bear the burden of paying tax certiorari refunds.
-This creates an inequity between residential and commercial property owners because commercial property owners generate the vast majority of refunds and many taxpayers do not reside in areas that receive the benefit of a commercial tax base.
+This creates an inequity between residential and commercial property owners because commercial property owners generate the vast majority of refunds.
 This legislation addresses this disparate cost allocation.

-In order to transition to the DAF, there is an agreement between the County Executive and the County Legislature, whereby transitional borrowing, as approved by the Nassau County Interim

-Finance Authority (NIFA), is providing for financing of tax certiorari refunds; the 2017 Proposed Budget includes the final \$60 million of the transitional borrowing.
-The Proposed Budget also includes \$15 million of operating funds, an increase of \$5 million compared to the 2016 Budget, to help fund the outstanding liability.
-In addition, the County intends to increase that funding level to \$30 million starting in 2018.
-Recognizing the need for a contingency plan to fund the tax cert liability, the County Executive is proposing that an additional line, such as that in Suffolk County, be added to Nassau's tax bill for tax certiorari payments.
-However, it should be noted that for 2017 the levy will be \$0.
+In order to transition to the DAF, there was an agreement between the County Executive and the County Legislature, whereby transitional borrowing, as approved by the Nassau County Interim Finance Authority (NIFA), was permitted for financing of tax certiorari refunds.
+In fact, the Mangano Administration ended borrowing for tax certiorari refunds in 2016, notwithstanding the inclusion of \$60 million of transitional borrowing in the 2017 Adopted Budget.
+The Administration was able to accelerate the fiscal recovery plan and did not need to borrow to fund the payment of tax certiorari refunds in 2017 due to an increase in the fund balance and reserves.
+The 2018 Proposed Budget includes \$30 million of operating funds, an increase of \$15 million compared to the 2017 Budget, to help fund the outstanding liability.
+Recognizing the need for a contingency plan to fund the tax certiorari liability, the County Executive in 2017 and again in this Proposed Budget added a line to the County tax bill, should a future administration fail to secure operating funds for the County's refund obligation.
+However, it should be noted that for 2018 the levy will be \$0, as it was for 2017.

-The savings that have been garnered on the residential properties was initiated for tax year 2011/2012.
+The savings that have been garnered on the residential assessment challenges were first realized for tax year 2011/2012.
 The implementation of a residential small claims settlement program has reduced and will continue to reduce the tax refund liability for the County.
-This successful initiative has resulted in the County resolving nearly all residential small claims grievances - with the exception of condos and estate homes - prior to the finalization of the tax roll, which has provided homeowners with timely resolution of their challenges without generating costly refunds.
+This financially successful initiative has resulted in the County resolving all residential small claims grievances prior to the finalization of the tax roll, which has provided homeowners with timely resolution of their challenges without generating costly refunds.
 In summary, these homeowners no longer pay property taxes they do not owe.
+To best preserve market values this system works best with periodic reassessment; unfortunately, Superstorm Sandy prevented a scheduled reassessment in 2013.
+Presently, a revaluation is underway.

-While challenges remain, they will not serve as obstacles to maintaining Nassau County's quality of life.
-The Administration will continue to improve operations and seek new efficiencies.
-However, it must be recognized that although the Administration has right-sized the government, the costs to maintain services does increase every year due to contractually agreed to increases and the continual skyrocketing costs for healthcare and pension contributions accounting for \$56 million in increased costs in 2017.
-In addition, it is recognized that Nassau County is not immune from the threats of terrorism and the other ills that threaten our way of life, which is resulting in hiring 150 additional police officers to combat these threats and preserve our residents' way of life.
+While challenges remain, they cannot serve as obstacles to maintaining Nassau County's quality of life.
+It must be recognized that although the Administration has right-sized the government, the costs to maintain services does increase every year due to contractual increases and continued skyrocketing costs for healthcare and pension contributions.
+In addition, it is recognized that Nassau County is not immune from the threats of terrorism and the other ills that threaten our way of life.
+As a result, we must continue to hire new police officers as senior police officers retire to combat these threats and preserve our residents' way of life.
+The 2017 Adopted Budget increased the number of sworn personnel from 2,350 to 2,500.
+In addition, the budgeted police civilian staff increased by 81 positions.
+Those positions included police communication operators, security officers, police service aides who perform technical administrative functions that were previously performed by sworn members and intelligence analysts.